Non-indexability of the Stochastic Appointment Scheduling Problem: Problem Formulation

-Cost function $c_2$ penalizes both idle time and delay equally.
-However, due to the nonlinearity of $c_2$, long idle time and delay are less tolerable.
-We call this function $l_2$-type objective function. \end{example}
+Cost function $c^\sigma_2$ penalizes both idle time and delay equally.
+However, due to the nonlinearity of $c^\sigma_2$, long idle time and delay are less tolerable.
+We call this function $l_2$-type objective function. \end{exmp}